clojure-emacs/enrich-classpath/README.md

 #### `:repositories`

-The Maven repositories that this plugin will query, in search of sources and javadocs.
+The Maven repositories that this program will query, in search of sources and javadocs.

 Defaults to your project's Lein :repositories, typically Maven Central + Clojars + any custom repositories you may have specified.